-MEI Pharma's 2008 Stock Omnibus Equity Compensation Plan, which we refer to as the "2008 Equity Plan," was initially adopted in 2008 as the "MEI Pharma, Inc. 2008 Stock Omnibus Equity Compensation Plan."
+MEI Pharma's Amended and Restated 2008 Stock Omnibus Equity Compensation Plan, which we refer to as the "2008 Equity Plan," was initially adopted in 2008 as the "MEI Pharma, Inc. 2008 Stock Omnibus Equity Compensation Plan."
 The MEI Pharma Board of Directors believes having stock available for grant to be a significant contributing factor to the continued success of MEI Pharma, by enabling the Company to attract, motivate and retain directors, officers, employees and advisors who are expected to contribute to its success and achieve its corporate goals, which the Company believes will benefit its stockholders.
 The Board of Directors was assisted by its independent compensation consultant FW Cook in determining an appropriate increase of the number of authorized shares under the 2008 Equity Plan.

-Effective December 1, 2016, the MEI Pharma Board of Directors has amended and restated the 2008 Equity Plan, subject to the approval of our stockholders, to increase the number of shares of our common stock authorized under the 2008 Equity Plan by 3,500,000 shares.
-As of the date stockholders approve this restatement, (i) 5,033,512 shares, less (ii) one share for every one share that was subject to an option or Stock Appreciation Right ("SAR") granted after August 31, 2016 and 1.25 shares for every one share that was subject to a Full Value Award granted after August 31, 2016, will be authorized for grants made under the 2008 Equity Plan.
-The new reserve of 5,033,512 equals the sum of 3,500,000 new shares plus 1,533,512 plan shares that were remaining under the 2008 Equity Plan and available for grant as of August 31, 2016.
+Effective upon the approval by our stockholders at the Annual Meeting, the MEI Pharma Board of Directors has amended and restated the 2008 Equity Plan, subject to the approval of our stockholders, to increase the number of shares of our common stock authorized for future grant under the 2008 Equity Plan by 8,903,794 shares from 2,896,206 shares available for new awards so that a total of 11,800,000 shares of our common stock will be available for new awards.
+As of the date stockholders approve this restatement, in addition to the shares subject to outstanding awards as of June 30, 2018 (the "Outstanding Shares Granted"), (i) 11,800,000 shares available for new awards, less (ii) one share for every one share that was subject to an option or Stock Appreciation Right ("SAR") granted after June 30, 2018 and 1.25 shares for every one share that was subject to a stock unit, stock award or other stock-based award ("Full Value Award") granted after June 30, 2018, will be authorized for grants made under the 2008 Equity Plan.
+If stockholders approve the amendment and restatement of the 2008 Equity Plan, then the total shares authorized for issuance under the plan as of June 30, 2018 will be 18,496,857, which is the sum of 11,800,000 shares available for issuance under future awards plus the Outstanding Shares Granted.
+The Outstanding Shares Granted consists of 6,281,615 shares of MEI Pharma stock options and 332,193 outstanding stock units, which Outstanding Shares Granted constitutes 6,696,856 plan shares if the 332,193 stock units are converted to shares under the 2008 Equity Plan using the 1.25 fungible ratio applicable to the amended and restated 2008 Equity Plan.